 For more information see our main Visa page.

-Students on graduate research programmes are initially registered for an MPhil award.
-Promotion to registration to PhD is not automatic, but contingent on the satisfactory outcome of a review process.
-This normally takes place towards the end of the first year of registration for full-time candidates and towards the end of the second year for part-time candidates.
-Students submit a report to an academic panel and present at the annual research colloquium.
-If the outcome is satisfactory, the student will be upgraded to PhD.
+As a student on our graduate research programme, you are initially registered for an MPhil award.
+Progression to PhD registration is not automatic, but contingent on the satisfactory outcome of a review process.
+This takes place towards the end of the first year of your registration for full-time candidates.
+You will submit a substantial formally constructed upgrade or transfer document for assessment to an academic panel and present at the annual research colloquium.

 The current research interests of our staff can be found on our staff profile pages.